 04 of 07

 Safety vests help protect your torso if you fall.
 Crash or safety vests help prevent injury to your internal organs, your spine and your ribs.
 These heavily padded, but lightweight vests are commonly worn by rodeo riders and eventers.
 More often, crash vests are seen on long distance riders, jumping, pleasure riders, and speed games competitors.
 They can be hidden under dressage jackets.
 Pleasure and trail riders suggest wearing a quick-dry top underneath the vest if you're concerned about it being too hot during the summer.
 Eventers wear them under a colorful jersey.

 There are a few different styles, and they do come in different colors so you'll want to try a few on before buying one.
 One style has an air system that is triggered when the rider is ejected from the saddle.
-Some are suitable for ATV, dirt bike and horse riding and all come in kids as well as adult sizes.Continue to 5 of 7 below.
+Some are suitable for ATV, dirt bike and horse riding and all come in child as well as adult sizes.Continue to 5 of 7 below.

 05 of 07

-You may not have considered wearing a mouth-guard while riding, and even your guide may think that wearing a mouth-guard while riding may be cumbersome.
-But over jumps, where doing a face plant into a fence is a possibility, mouth-guards are a wise idea.
+You may not have considered wearing a mouth-guard while riding, but over jumps, where doing a face plant into a fence is a possibility, mouth-guards may be a wise consideration.
 Your dentist will be able to fit a mouth guard, similar to those worn for hockey, football or other rough sports.

 06 of 07